-Due to the absence of a leading model and since very small couplings are expected, it is crucial to remain as much as possible open to any kind of signatures that DM may produce in the detector in order to enlarge the sensitivity reach.
 According to the relationship between the mediator mass $(m{A'})$ and the masses of the dark matter candidates (m{DM}) , different regimes can be probed as shown in Figure 1, resulting in three main kinds of signatures to look for:

-- 1. for $m{A'} > 2m{DM}$, decays to dark matter candidates are usually favored with respect to SM decays, assuming 100% branching fraction for the dark mediator to decay into $\chi \bar{\chi}$, which is an invisible final states; - 2. below the $2m{DM}$ threshold, if the mediator is heavier than two electron masses, it can decay to SM visible final states; - 3. otherwise, for mediator also lighter than two electron masses, SM decays are highly suppressed and the new particle is long-lived, either escaping detection or giving origin to displaced signatures.
+- 1. for $m{A'} > 2m{DM}$, decays to dark matter candidates are usually favored with respect to SM decays, assuming 100% branching fraction for the dark mediator to decay into $\chi \bar{\chi}$ and therefore as invisible final states; - 2. below the $2m{DM}$ threshold, if the mediator is heavier than two electron masses, it can decay to SM visible final states; - 3. otherwise, for mediator also lighter than two electron masses, SM decays are highly suppressed and the new particle is long-lived, either escaping detection or giving origin to displaced signatures.

-Figure 1 - Different accessible regimes depending on the relationship between the dark mediator mass $(m{A'})$ and the dark matter candidates mass.
-In these regions, different signatures are searched for, depending on the resulting final states.
+Figure 1 - Different accessible regimes depending on the relationship between the dark mediator mass $(m{A'}, on the vertical axis)$ and the dark matter candidates mass displayed on the horizontal axis.
+In these regions, different signatures are searched for depending on the resulting final states.

-When dealing with missing energy final states and undetectable particles, it is crucial to know precisely the initial state kinematics of an event.
-Belle II can profit from the clean environment and the known initial state of e^+e^- collisions.
-It can directly access the mass range that is favored by the light dark sectors models and thanks to its hermetic coverage, it has a unique capability to probe invisible final states dealing with missing energy, recoiling systems and long-lived particles escaping detection.
+When dealing with missing energy final state and undetectable particles, it is crucial to know precisely the initial state to close the kinematics of an event.
+Belle II can profit of the clean environment and the known initial state of e^+e^- collisions.
+It can directly access the mass range that is favored by the light dark sectors models and thanks to its hermetic, 4π coverage detector, it has a unique capability to probe invisible final states dealing with missing energy, recoiling systems and long-lived particles escaping detection.